-Struggling flag carriers on three continents are running out of options
+Struggling Flag Carriers On Three Continents Are Running Out Of Options

 Air India's cargo operations cover a network of 82 domestic and 41 international destinations.

-Alitalia floundering
+Alitalia Floundering

 After receiving approval from the European Commission (EC), the Italian government green-lighted a €400 million ($443 million) bridge loan to Alitalia on Dec.
 2 to fund operations while the search for investors continues.
 Alitalia entered bankruptcy protection in early May 2017.